What Is HIPAA-Compliant Videoconferencing?

 Protected Health Information and HIPAA

-It’s important to understand protected health information (PHI) and how it’s defined and governed by the Health Insurance Portability and Accountability Act of 1996.
+It is essential to understand protected health information (PHI) and how it is defined and governed by the Health Insurance Portability and Accountability Act of 1996.

-In a nutshell, PHI is demographic information, medical history, test and laboratory results, insurance information, and other data a healthcare professional collects to determine appropriate care for him or her.
+In a nutshell, PHI is demographic information, medical history, test and laboratory results, insurance information, and other data a healthcare professional collects to determine appropriate care.
 This includes everything from a patient’s birthdate to their blood type.
-Importantly, this information is also “identifiable;” i.e., one can tell who this information describes.
+Importantly, this information is also “identifiable,” i.e., one can tell who this information describes.

-When a doctor and a patient discuss a medical issue on a video call, they’re electronically exchanging PHI.
+When a doctor and a patient discuss a medical issue on a video call, they exchange PHI electronically.
 As such, videoconferencing must be HIPAA-compliant.

 HIPAA’s four rules govern how PHI is stored, transmitted, accessed, and more.
-Like every other aspect of healthcare, videoconferencing needs to abide by these rules.
+Like every other aspect of healthcare, videoconferencing must abide by these rules.